This post may contain affiliate links. Please see our Disclosure Policy for details

 Start by dusting the light fixtures and all flat surfaces.
 Clean and shine all mirrors and glass.

 Vacuum the exhaust fan cover.
 Scrub the sinks and polish all plumbing fixtures.
 Scrub the shower and bathtub.

 Disinfect the toilet and the walls behind it.
 Most people tend to forget this, making it one of the dirtiest spots in your home.

-Empty the garbage cans.
-Mop your floors.
+Empty the garbage cans and clean your floors.

-Deep Clean Kitchen
+8. Deep Clean the Kitchen

 Stove, Oven, and Microwave

 Tidy up the pantry and throw away any expired food.
-While doing this, take stock of all holiday ingredients and make note of any you need to restock.
+While doing this, take stock of all normal holiday ingredients and make note of any you need to restock.